Tej-Sharma/tej-sharma/README.md

 We are a software engineering company that won't stop until we turn your idea into reality.

-We've worked on all types of projects from mobile apps to web apps to even custom Machine Learning models and smart contracts.
+We've worked on all types of projects from mobile apps to web apps.
+We have built the frontend and backend, and we've worked with GPT, custom ML models, and integrating them into the frontend.

 Contact us to book a call.